rafgraph/react-interactive/README.md

 Default value: `undefined`

-Callback function that is called each time the state changes with both the current and previous states (passed in as a single argument of the form of `{ state, prevState }`).
+Callback function that is called each time the interactive state changes with both the current and previous interactive states (passed in as a single argument of the form `{ state, prevState }`).
 See [Reacting to interactive state changes](#reacting-to-interactive-state-changes).

 ---